Pinyin Zhou logo Pinyin Joe's

 Simplified AND Traditional Chinese Characters

-This page is for anyone who needs the Pinyin input method to type Chinese characters into Western versions of Windows 7.
+This page is for anyone who needs the Pinyin input method to type Chinese characters into Western versions of Windows Vista or Windows 7.

 Windows 7 Chinese Pinyin input method example

-Windows 7 includes several Pinyin input methods for simplified and traditional Chinese characters, including the Microsoft Pinyin (MSPY) IME and the Microsoft New Phonetic IME.
-Here's how to set this up:
+These versions of Windows include several Pinyin input methods for Simplified and Traditional Chinese characters, including the Microsoft Pinyin (MSPY) IME and the Microsoft New Phonetic IME.
+Here's how to set these up:

 1. Adding Simplified Chinese Pinyin Input (this page)